hexpm/hexpm/lib/hexpm/web/templates/blog/004-announcing-hex-core.html.md

 After the initial release we plan to work with the community to integrate hex_core into their projects and respond to feedback.

-We will be also focusing on releasing a minimal Hex server, built on top of hex_core, to be a starting point for people wanting to run Hex on their own infrastructure.
+We will also be focused on releasing a minimal Hex server, built on top of hex_core, to be a starting point for people wanting to run Hex on their own infrastructure.
 Stay tuned!